brianfrankcooper/YCSB/azurecosmos/README.md

     - Name of the database to use.
     - Default: ycsb

-- azurecosmos.useSinglePartitionCollection (true | false):
-	- It should be true if you created the collection with a single parition.
-If you created the collection with a partitioning key this value should be set to false.
-    - Default: true

 - azurecosmos.useUpsert (true | false):
 	- Set to true to allow inserts to update existing documents.
 If this is false and a document already exists the insert will fail.